 All prize details not set forth in these Official Rules are at the sole discretion of Sponsor.

 8. Ownership of Photos; Sponsor’s Right to Use Photos.
 As between Sponsor and each participant, each participant shall retain all ownership rights in and to the participant’s photo (but check Facebook’s terms regarding Facebook’s potential ownership and use of the submitted photos).
-Each participant (including the winner AND all other participants who do not win) hereby grants to Sponsor an unrestricted, perpetual, irrevocable, worldwide, royalty-free, fully-paid-up, sublicensable, and assignable license and right to (i) to display the submitted photos on Sponsor’s website and social media sites and on any other website for promotional purposes; and (ii) to otherwise use, copy, publicly display, distribute, modify, and create derivative works of the submitted photos, for any and all purposes and in any medium whatsoever.
-Sponsor shall have the right to publish and/or use the submitted photos, as described above, without notifying the participants in advance of each publication or use, without attribution to the submitter, and without compensation of any kind to the participants or their respective heirs, representatives, successors, or assigns.
+Each participant (including the winner AND all other participants who do not win) hereby grants to Sponsor and to Soda Pops Patio and Grill Boerne, an unrestricted, perpetual, irrevocable, worldwide, royalty-free, fully-paid-up, sublicensable, and assignable license and right to (i) to display the submitted photos on Sponsor’s and Soda Pops Patio and Grill Boerne’s websites and social media sites and on any other websites for promotional purposes; and (ii) to otherwise use, copy, publicly display, distribute, modify, and create derivative works of the submitted photos, for any and all purposes and in any medium whatsoever.
+Sponsor and Soda Pops Patio and Grill Boerne shall have the right to publish and/or use the submitted photos, as described above, without notifying the participants in advance of each publication or use, without attribution to the submitter, and without compensation of any kind to the participants or their respective heirs, representatives, successors, or assigns.

 9. Publicity Release.
-Unless prohibited by law, acceptance of the prize shall constitute and signify the winner’s agreement and consent that Sponsor, and third parties on Sponsor’s behalf, may use the winner’s name, city and state of residence, biographical data, voice, statements, image, likeness, and/or prize won (collectively the winner’s “Name and Likeness”) in connection with the Promotion and with Sponsor’s use of the winner’s photo, and/or for other marketing and promotional purposes and for any other business purpose, in any media, now known or hereafter developed, throughout the world, including on the Internet, without providing additional notice, consent, review opportunity, or consideration to the winner.
-Winner agrees that Sponsor (and third parties on Sponsor’s behalf) has(ve) the unrestricted, perpetual, and worldwide right to reproduce, copy, exhibit, display, perform, transmit, broadcast, distribute, modify, create derivatives of, and otherwise use the winner’s Name and Likeness and submitted photo.
-Winner agrees that Sponsor may alter the winner’s Name and Likeness and may combine the winner’s Name and Likeness with other materials and information (including without limitation, text, data, images, photographs, illustration animation and graphics, or video or audio segments of any nature, in any media or embodiment, now known or hereafter developed).
-Winner accepts and acknowledges that Sponsor shall not be obligated to use the winner’s Name and Likeness, and Sponsor shall not incur any liability whatsoever to the extent Sponsor chooses to refrain from any exploitation of its rights hereunder.
-For clarity, Sponsor is not required to, but may, attribute the winner’s submitted photo to the winner.
+Unless prohibited by law, acceptance of the prize shall constitute and signify the winner’s agreement and consent that Sponsor, and third parties on Sponsor’s behalf, and Soda Pops Patio and Grill Boerne’s, and third parties on its behalf, may use the winner’s name, city and state of residence, biographical data, voice, statements, image, likeness, and/or prize won (collectively the winner’s “Name and Likeness”) in connection with the Promotion and with Sponsor’s and/or Soda Pops Patio and Grill Boerne’s use of the winner’s photo, and/or for other marketing and promotional purposes and for any other business purpose, in any media, now known or hereafter developed, throughout the world, including on the Internet, without providing additional notice, consent, review opportunity, or consideration to the winner.
+Winner agrees that Sponsor (and third parties on Sponsor’s behalf) and Soda Pops Patio and Grill Boerne (and third parties on its behalf) have the unrestricted, perpetual, and worldwide right to reproduce, copy, exhibit, display, perform, transmit, broadcast, distribute, modify, create derivatives of, and otherwise use the winner’s Name and Likeness and submitted photo.
+Winner agrees that Sponsor and Soda Pops Patio and Grill Boerne may alter the winner’s Name and Likeness and may combine the winner’s Name and Likeness with other materials and information (including without limitation, text, data, images, photographs, illustration animation and graphics, or video or audio segments of any nature, in any media or embodiment, now known or hereafter developed).
+Winner accepts and acknowledges that Sponsor and Soda Pops Patio and Grill Boerne shall not be obligated to use the winner’s Name and Likeness in connection with the use of the winner’s submitted photo or otherwise, and neither Sponsor nor Soda Pops Patio and Grill Boerne shall incur any liability whatsoever to the extent Sponsor or Soda Pops Patio and Grill Boerne chooses to refrain from any exploitation of their rights hereunder.
+For clarity, Sponsor and Soda Pops Patio and Grill Boerne are not required to, but may, attribute the winner’s submitted photo to the winner.